Volfy/Volfy/README.md

 - 👋 Hi, I’m @Volfy!
-- 🌱 I’m currently learning web development by following The Odin Project
+- 🌱 I’m currently learning web development by following the Odin Project
 - 🎼 I also produce music from time to time - usually in Renoise or Ableton Live
 - 💭 I love AI, BioTech, CyberSec and Sound Design